 L. Lamar Wilson

-In addition to The Times, The Post and NPR, Wilson’s poems and essays have appeared in the Academy of American Poets’ Poem-a-Day, African American Review, The Bitter Southerner, Black Gay Genius (Vintage Entity, 2014), Bodies Built for Game: The Prairie Schooner Anthology of Contemporary Sports Writing (U of Nebraska P, 2019), Callaloo, Crazyhorse, Furious Flower: Seeding the Future of African American Poetry (Northwestern UP, 2019), jubilat, A Literary Field Guide to Southern Appalachia (University of Georgia P, 2019), The 100 Best African American Poems (Sourcebooks MediaFusion, 2010), Obsidian, Oxford American, Poetry, Race and Utopian Desire in American Literature and Society (Palgrave Macmillan, 2019), The Root, south, and elsewhere.
+In addition to The Los Angeles Times, The New York Times, NPR, The Nation, and Poetry, Wilson’s poems and essays have appeared in This Is the Honey (Hatchette, 2024), Bigger than Bravery (Lookout Books, 2022), the Academy of American Poets’ Poem-a-Day, African American Review, Black Gay Genius (2014), Bodies Built for Game: The Prairie Schooner Anthology of Contemporary Sports Writing (U of Nebraska P, 2019), Callaloo, Furious Flower: Seeding the Future of African American Poetry (Northwestern UP, 2019), Interim, A Literary Field Guide to Southern Appalachia (U of Georgia P, 2019), The 100 Best African American Poems (2010), Obsidian, Oxford American, Race and Utopian Desire in American Literature and Society (Palgrave Macmillan, 2019), The Root, The Washington Post, south, TriQuarterly, and elsewhere.

-Wilson, a Florida A&M University alumnus, has received fellowships from, among others, the Cave Canem, Ragdale, and Hurston-Wright foundations.
-He holds an MFA from Virginia Tech and a doctorate in African American and multiethnic American poetics from the University of North Carolina-Chapel Hill.
-He also teaches in the Mississippi University for Women’s low-residency MFA program.
+Wilson has received fellowships from, among others, the Cave Canem, Civitella Ranieri, Ragdale, and Hurston-Wright foundations.
+He’s a Florida A&M alumnus and holds an MFA from Virginia Tech and a doctorate in African American and multiethnic American poetics from the University of North Carolina at Chapel Hill.
+Wilson, an Affrilachian Poet and the 2024-2025 Mohr Visiting Poet at Stanford University, teaches creative writing, film and gender studies, and African American poetics at FSU and also teaches in the Mississippi University for Women’s low-residency MFA program.

 POETRY